nhardman/kitura.io/en/starter/generator/deploy_toolchain.md

 ---

-<span class="arrow">&#8227;</span> To deploy to `Bluemix` you will need to create a [GitHub repository](https://help.github.com/articles/creating-a-new-repository/) and push the project to your newly created repository.
+<span class="arrow">&#8227;</span> To deploy to `IBM Cloud` you will need to create a [GitHub repository](https://help.github.com/articles/creating-a-new-repository/) and push the project to your newly created repository.

 ---